trigaten/Learn_Prompting/docs/basic_applications/coding_assistance.md

 // highlight-end
 ```

-Here are just some of the types of servers and APIs that ChatGPT can emulate:
+Here are just some of the types of servers and APIs that one popular chatbot can emulate:

 |   Very Old  |     Old        |        Recent          |    Bleeding Edge     |
 |-------------|----------------|------------------------|----------------------|